-Participants: Anonymous; Trans; Advocacy; Mental health; Trans advocacy; School administration; Discrimination; Bullying; Genderism
+Participants: Dawn; Trans; Advocacy; Mental health; Trans advocacy; School administration; Discrimination; Bullying; Genderism

 Tara: I’m struck by the difference between the school that your kids are in now, and the school across the street.
 Why is the school across the street in such a different place?
 Is it the leadership?
 Is it a group of teachers?
 Is it a group of parents doing the advocacy that you have to do on your own here?

 Anonymous: Well, I think that kind of goes into the issue of stigma.
 I think it is the leadership in the school, I think the principals set the tone for the school, although I do think individual teachers can really help a child even without the leadership of the school.
 But the principal sets the tone for the school, the principal gives the direction to the staff, and in this situation, I don’t think at our current school, I don’t think the principal, I mean, I don’t know her that well, but my instinct is that she’s not a trans positive person, I don’t know, I mean I can’t say for sure but that’s just how it feels.